 To access Rundeck, head to http://localhost:4440 (opens new window) in your web browser.

 # Navigating Welcome Project

 After logging in, you will see the following screen:

 In the left nav bar the options available are:

 - Dashboard, to view the project description, Readme, and executions summary.
-Rundeck Enterprise users may see additional visualizations for schedules and execution history.
+Process Automation users may see additional visualizations for schedules and execution history.